-The group * Documentation is intended for all packages with documentation that is put in an extra package.
+The Documentation section is intended for all packages with documentation that is put in an extra package.

-The group * Hardware contains tools supporting a special hardware.
+The Hardware section contains tools supporting a special hardware.

-If you install such a package, you'll find a new directory /CD1 in your rootdirectory, containing the files which should end on the first installation media or the installation source.
+If you install such a package, you will find a new directory /CD1 in your root directory, containing the files which should end on the first installation media or the installation source.
 The package can install additional files in /usr/share/<packagename>.
 If the package contains multiple themes, they go to /usr/share/<packagename>/themes/<name> for example.

-The group * Multimedia came in from jpackage.
+The groups "Multimedia/*" came in from jpackage.
+See Productivity/Multimedia/* instead.

-The group * Productivity is huge and is intended for the packages most important to the average user: the applications used to produce something.
-In fact, the packages from almost all other groups make the environment (* System) or provide a functionality (* Development/Libraries, * System/Libraries) needed by applications from the group Productivity.
+The Productivity section is huge and is intended for the packages most important to the average user: the applications used to produce something.

-The group * Productivity/File utilities is intended for tools for basic operations with files.
-These are packages like * file and * findutils and file managers like * mc, * nautilus, or * ytree.
+Groups within this section are intended for tools for basic operations with files.
+These are packages like file, findutils and file managers like mc, nautilus or ytree.

 - Productivity/File utilities

 - Productivity/Graphics/Vector Editors